LlamzonAmazon/Image-Recognition-Tool/README.md

-<h1>README.md</h1>

-<p>Check up on development <a href="https://master.d19gsti4yiutb.amplifyapp.com">here</a>!</p>
+# Welcome to my project page!

-<b>Current state</b>: The page now has a functioning account system.
+<b><a href="https://master.d19gsti4yiutb.amplifyapp.com">Current state</a></b>: The page now has a functioning account system.
 Users can sign-in and create accounts.
 They can also sign in, make changes on the main page, sign out, and log-in again with their previous state saved.
+I am currently designing the main page where users will use the image recognition tool.

+---

-<br>This is a personal endeavor.
+This is a personal endeavor.
 I am interested in cloud computing and AI; it is a goal of mine to be something along the lines of a cloud engineer.
 So, I am going to undertake a personal project that combines some interests of mine in a seemingly simple manner.
 Hopefully, by the end of this project I have ...
 <ol>
   <li>Improved my full-stack development skills with React</li>
   <li>Gained valuable experience with AWS</li>